 KPIs (SSAS Tabular)

 A KPI (Key Performance Indicator), in a tabular model, is used to gauge performance of a value, defined by a Base measure, against a Target value, also defined by a measure or by an absolute value.
-This topic provides BI solution developers a basic understanding of KPIs in a tabular model.
+This topic provides tabular model authors a basic understanding of KPIs in a tabular model.

 Sections in this topic:

 In business terminology, a Key Performance Indicator (KPI) is a quantifiable measurement for gauging business objectives.
 A KPI is frequently evaluated over time.
 For example, the sales department of an organization may use a KPI to measure monthly gross profit against projected gross profit.
 The accounting department may measure monthly expenditures against revenue to evaluate costs, and a human resources department may measure quarterly employee turnover.
 Each is an example of a KPI.
 Business professionals frequently consume KPIs that are grouped together in a business scorecard to obtain a quick and accurate historical summary of business success or to identify trends.

 A Base value is defined by a measure that resolves to a value.
 This value, for example, can be an aggregate of actual Sales or a calculated measure such as Profit for a given period.